Call for Colloquia

 Honors Sections of Baccalaureate Core Courses

-The Honors College curriculum requires students to complete 6 credits of Honors sections of BCC, and courses from all disciplines are welcome.
-These courses will carry an H suffix.
-These will be small sections of existing BCC offerings tailored to Honors College students.
+The Honors College curriculum requires students to complete 6 credits of honors sections of BCC, and courses from all disciplines are welcome.
+These courses are honors versions of existing OSU BCC courses, will carry an H suffix (e.g., MTH 251H), and are tailored to Honors College students.
 Courses will be selected to offer both horizontal (disciplinary) and vertical (100-400 level) breadth.
-We encourage flexible approaches in this category (e.g., offering Honors laboratory or recitation sections of courses in which a separate Honors lecture section might not be feasible.
-In this case the student would receive Honors credit only for the Honors component).
+We encourage flexible approaches in this category (e.g., offering honors laboratory or recitation sections of courses in which a separate honors lecture section might not be feasible.
+In this case the student would receive honors credit only for the honors component).
+Honors sections of BCC courses are coordinated between the Honors College and OSU academic units.
+Faculty interested in offering an honors section of an existing OSU BCC class should contact their unit leader and/or HC Associate Dean Susan Rodgers

 Honors Colloquia

-Honors College students are required to complete 6 credits of colloquia (colloquia are one or two-credit seminar-style classes).
-A colloquium can serve student needs in many ways, either as an opportunity to explore a subject lying outside the academic comfort zone, or as an introduction to a potential area for research and scholarship.
-Please contact Susan Rodgers at [email protected] if you have questions about a colloquium idea.
+Honors College students are required to complete 6 credits of colloquia (colloquia are one or two-credit seminar-style HC 407 classes).
+A colloquium can serve student needs in many ways, either as an opportunity to explore a subject lying outside their academic comfort zone, or as an introduction to a potential area for research and scholarship.
+Honors colloquia are selected annually via the HC Colloquium Proposal form.
+Please contact Susan Rodgers at [email protected] if you have questions or would like to discuss a colloquium idea before submitting your proposal.

 • Colloquia must be substantive in terms of established OSU disciplines or interdisciplinary foci.